 Rivian offers three interior options for the R1S Adventure: Black Mountain (standard), Ocean Coast (USD 2,000 extra), and Forest Edge (USD 2,000 extra).
 All three of them include vegan leather seats with patterned stitching, Compass Yellow accents, and natural grained ash wood finishes, making the cabin appear truly upmarket.

 The Launch Edition comes with all the bells and whistles.
-Launch Edition customers get priority delivery, Launch Edition interior badging, special Launch Green paint color option and 20-inch All-Terrain or 22-inch Sport wheel upgrade options without having to pay extra.
-That said, the cabin is devoid of physical buttons and has plenty of storage spaces.
+Launch Edition customers get priority delivery, Launch Edition interior badging, a special Launch Green paint color option, and 20-inch All-Terrain or 22-inch Sport wheel upgrade options without having to pay extra.
+That said, the cabin is devoid of physical buttons and has many storage spaces.

-Rivian now offers a ‘Pet Comfort’ mode in the R1S and R1T similar to Tesla’s Dog mode.
-The company rolled out the feature in already delivered units with an OTA software update.
-Drivers can enable the Pet Comfort mode to keep their pets in their R1S and R1T safe while away by simply tapping on a paw icon in the upper right corner of the touchscreen.
+On July 1, 2022, Rivian introduced a ‘Pet Comfort’ mode similar to Tesla’s Dog mode.
+Drivers can enable the Pet Comfort mode to keep their pets in the vehicle safe while away by simply tapping on a paw icon in the upper right corner of the touchscreen.
 If there’s enough charge left to cover a distance of 50+ miles, they can set the cabin temperature to 68-78°F.